arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                     type: integer
                   id:
                     description: |
-                      The ID of a temporary cursor created on the server for fetching more result batches.
+                      The ID of the cursor for fetching more result batches.
                     type: string
                   nextBatchId:
                     description: |
-                      Only set if the `allowRetry` query option is enabled.
+                      Only set if the `allowRetry` query option is enabled in v3.11.0.
+                      From v3.11.1 onward, this attribute is always set, except in the last batch.

                       The ID of the batch after the current one.
 The first batch has an ID of `1` and the value is incremented by 1 with every batch.
 You can remember and use this batch ID should retrieving the next batch fail.
 Use the `POST /_api/cursor/<cursor-id>/<batch-id>` endpoint to ask for the batch again.
+                      You can also request the next batch.
                     type: string
                   extra:
                     description: |
                       An optional JSON object with extra information about the query result.

+                      Only delivered as part of the first batch, or the last batch in case of a cursor with the `stream` option enabled.
                     type: object
                     properties:
                       warnings: